 Plant blueberries during late fall or early spring.
 In poorly drained soils, plant them in raised beds to avoid any water-logging.
 The height of the bed depends on the water table at that particular site.
-If the water table is high as shown in Figure D below, the bed height should be above the level of the water table.
-It is not necessary to make raised beds in areas with a low water table (Figure A).
-Regular watering is more critical in areas with a low water table (Figure A) than in those with a high water table (Figures C and D).
+If the water table is high as shown in figure D below, the bed height should be above the level of the water table.
+On the other hand, it is not necessary to make raised beds in areas with a low water table (figure A).
+The provision of regular watering is more critical in areas with a low water table (figure A) than in those with a high water table (figures C and D).